Pappas Restaurants

-Pappas Restaurants, Inc. or simply Pappas Restaurants is a privately held restaurant chain, headquartered in Houston, Texas.
+Pappas Restaurants, Inc. (or simply Pappas Restaurants) is a privately held restaurant chain in the Southern and Southwestern United States.
+It is headquartered in Houston, Texas.
 Its brands include Pappas Bros.
-Steakhouse, Pappas Seafood, Pappas Bar-B-Q, Pappas Burger, Pappadeaux Seafood Kitchen, Pappasito's, and Yia Yia Mary's.
+Steakhouse, Pappas Seafood, Pappas Bar-B-Q, Pappas Burger, Pappadeaux Seafood Kitchen, Pappasito's, On the Border, and Yia Yia Mary's.

 Awards

 In the December 2007 issue of Texas Monthly, Pappas Bros.
 Steakhouse was named the best steakhouse in Texas.

 Since 2010, Pappas Bros.
 Steakhouse Houston has been the recipient of the Wine Spectator Grand Award.
 Pappas Bros.
 Steakhouse Dallas has held the same award since 2011.